 Giving such a clear insight into the dark underbelly of the NHS bill, the article made a big impact.
 Except at the BBC.
 Their coverage of the scoop amounted to a single, brief mention at the bottom of this article.
 Devoting just 120 words to the story - over half of which was a government rebuttal - only the hospitality element was mentioned.
 McKinsey’s role in writing the bill and its commercial ties with those who would profit was not considered newsworthy.
 That the BBC appear to have found themselves to the right of the Mail on Sunday should be an issue of the most profound concern.

-In a sign of things to come, Virgin lodged a complaint against the Yorkshire Primary Care Trust in March this year, accusing the Yorkshire NHS Trust of ‘predatory pricing’ – foregoing profits in the short term by selling services below cost.
+In a sign of things to come, Virgin lodged a complaint against the Yorkshire Primary Care Trust in March this year, accusing the Yorkshire NHS Trust of ‘predatory pricing’ – foregoing profits in the short term by selling services below cost (Note - this story can still be read at the BMJ).
 Struggling to compete, here was a private provider taking action against the NHS for charging too little, or in market terms, being ‘too efficient’.
 Private firms, as the incident showed, will not only struggle to compete with NHS costs but they will take legal action against the NHS when it happens.
 The story was not covered by the BBC.

 On 14 May 2011, The Guardian reported the comments of Mark Britnell, a senior adviser to David Cameron and KPMG’s Global Head of Health.
 In a conference in New York the previous October, Britnell had described how the NHS would be turned into a “state insurance provider”, a “big opportunity” for the private sector; the NHS would be shown “no mercy”.
 Despite the story breaking on 14 May, the BBC did not mention the comments until 4 days later when they were mentioned in brief to explain a comment by Nick Clegg.
 It was not deemed a story in its own right, and it was never mentioned again.